SkylineCommunications/dataminer-docs/release-notes/DxMs/cloudgateway_change_log.md

 #### 10 July 2024 - Enhancement - CloudGateway 2.13.13 - Improvement for cloud token refresh [ID_40032]

-The credentials used by CloudGateway are now refreshed daily so even when a system is intermediately disconnected from the internet or shutdown the token will still be valid as long as its not longer than 6 days.
+The credentials used by CloudGateway are now refreshed daily, so that even when a system is temporarily disconnected from the internet or shut down, the token will remain valid, provided that this does not last longer than 6 days.

 #### 4 July 2024 - Enhancement - CloudGateway 2.13.12 - Connection testing improvements [ID_40108]